Closed-Loop Koopman Operator Approximation: Conclusion

 \section{Conclusion}

 When identifying closed-loop systems, it is often not possible to neglect the effects of the control loop.
 This holds true for Koopman operator approximation as well as linear system identification.
 In this paper, a closed-loop Koopman operator identification method is presented, where the closed-loop system and plant system are identified simultaneously using knowledge of the controller.
-The advantages of this method is demonstrated experimentally using an unstable rotary inverted pendulum system.
+The advantages of this method is demonstrated in simulation using a Duffing oscillator with coloured measurement noise and experimentally using an unstable rotary inverted pendulum system.
 In particular, the proposed closed-loop method identifies Koopman models that align with the prior knowledge that the closed-loop system is asymptotically stable, while the plant is unstable.
 The closed-loop method also naturally allows the closed-loop prediction error to be used as a goodness-of-fit metric, which is crucial for selecting lifting functions and an appropriate regularization coefficient.
+Furthermore, by identifying the plant system using constraints, the proposed closed-loop approach avoids inflating the dimension of the plant system.

+A limitation of the proposed approach is that including the controller state in the lifted state of the system increases its dimension, especially if complex controllers are used.
+While high-order controllers are generally undesirable in system identification applications, the assumption that the controller is known exactly does not always hold.
+Unmodelled effects like actuator saturation may limit a user's ability to correctly calculate the controller state, which could affect the accuracy of the method.

-Finally, the proposed closed-loop Koopman operator approximation method allows both the closed-loop and plant Koopman matrices to be used in regularizers or constraints.
+The proposed closed-loop Koopman operator approximation method allows both the closed-loop and plant Koopman matrices to be used in regularizers or constraints.
 Using Extended DMD, only the plant's Koopman matrix can be used in a regularizer, leading to potentially unstable closed-loop systems for large regularization coefficients.
 The additional flexibility provided by the proposed closed-loop Koopman operator approximation method will be explored in future work, as the ability to incorporate known information about the closed-loop system or plant into the regression problem could prove useful in identifying more accurate or useful Koopman models.
-Extensions to address the use of nonlinear controllers, or to address the situation where the controller is also unknown could also prove valuable in broadening the applicability of the proposed method.
+Extensions to address the use of nonlinear controllers, or to address the situation where the controller is also unknown could also prove valuable in broadening the applicability of the proposed closed-loop Koopman operator approximation method.